Universal-Code-Modules/universal/README.md

 jest path/to/sample-file.test.js

 ```
+If you use VS code, don't forget to set "jest.runMode": "on-demand" in the settings.json file, to prevent automatic API calls.

 ALternatively, you can check manually if a method works by placing following code in the index.js file in the root (in this case we testing Elevenlabs module):
 ```